 Costs of Doing Business in the UK

-Many of UK Electronic and Electrical Systems manufacturers consider that there is a cost penalty for manufacturing in the UK.
+Many of UK Electronic Systems manufacturers consider that there is a cost penalty for manufacturing in the UK.
 Companies making highly differentiated or high added-value products find locating their manufacturing in the UK of great technical benefit which can offset the increased cost – but only just!